Reebok: Products

 Reebok designs, manufactures, distributes and sells fitness, running and CrossFit sportswear including clothing and accessories.
-The company has released numerous notable styles of footwear including the 1982 introduction of the Reebok Freestyle that was manufactured and marketed for women.
+The company has released numerous notable styles of footwear including the 1982 introduction of the Reebok Freestyle that was exclusively marketed for women.
 In 1984, the shoe accounted for more than half of Reebok's sales, and the company subsequently released similar styles including the Princess, Empress and Dutchess lines.
-Following the aerobics trend from the 1980s to early 1990s, Reebok also released workout programs called Reebok Step beginning in 1989.
-The brand also introduced one of their signature shoes, the Reebok Pump.
-The footwear collection was released as a men's basketball shoe and the world's first fully adjustable fit controlled with manual air allocation.
+Following the aerobics trend from the 1980s to early 1990s, Reebok released workout programs called Reebok Step beginning in 1989.

+To compete with Nike Air, Reebok introduced Energy Return System (ERS) in 1987, in which a series of horizontal cylinders in the midsole acted as springs.
+It was gradually phased out upon the arrival of "Hexalite" cushioning.
+In 1989, the brand introduced one of its signature shoes, the Reebok Pump.
+The footwear collection was released as a men's basketball shoe and the first adjustable fit controlled with manual air allocation.
 The Reebok Ventilator, a line of lightweight athletic shoes with vented side panels, was first introduced in 1990.

 In 1996, Reebok signed a $50 million endorsement deal with Allen Iverson when he signed with the Philadelphia 76ers.
 Iverson collaborated with Reebok during his contract to create the second-longest running basketball shoe line in history, beginning with the Question shoe in 1996 and ending with Answer XIV.

 In 2010, the brand released Reebok Zig, an athletic footwear technology and collection of shoes featuring zigzag foam soles designed to push athletes forward.
 The Reebok Nano was released in 2011 as the first official CrossFit shoe.
 The company has also partnered with Les Mills and CrossFit to produce more fitness apparel, footwear, and workouts.
 Reebok debuted the Z-Series foam, a combination of dense midsole and outsole foam that is cushioned but durable, in 2014 on the ZQuick TR with Reebok's new delta logo.

-Reebok Future innovation house has developed a new technology they call Liquid Factory.
+Reebok Future innovation house has developed a new technology called Liquid Factory.
 A robot will extrude liquid polyurethane and "draw" shoe components without the use of traditional shoe molds.

 In 2017, the UFC announced the launch of a new line under the name Fight Night Collection that includes an upgraded version of the Reebok-branded apparels.